-Share of global launches by provider nation or region in 2023 Companies in the United States had the largest share of launches in 2023.227 Credit: BryceTech.
+Share of global launches by provider nation or region in 2023 Companies in the United States had the largest share of launches in 2023.
+Credit: BryceTech.

 NASA's launch support has evolved from direct offerings on NASA launches, the practice in previous eras.
 In this era, NASA has begun to coordinate with multiple launch providers and assist partners in accessing launches.
-Beyond the CubeSat Launch Initiative, the Launch Services Program (established 1998) started the Venture-Class Acquisition of Dedicated and Rideshare program,228 which selected its first launch provider in 2023 to stimulate the launch market with a pipeline of missions that could tolerate some additional risk.
+Beyond the CubeSat Launch Initiative, the Launch Services Program (established 1998) started the Venture-Class Acquisition of Dedicated and Rideshare program, which selected its first launch provider in 2023 to stimulate the launch market with a pipeline of missions that could tolerate some additional risk.
 Additionally, NASA began supporting the launching of satellites from the ISS in 2013; offering rideshares to CubeSats on resupply missions via the ISS National Laboratory and commercial partners; and deploying the CubeSats from orbit on the Japanese Kibo module, first simply from the airlock and eventually via the Nanoracks CubeSat deployer.
 Since then, over 200 satellites have been deployed from the ISS.
 Beyond ISS, rideshares were offered on the Artemis I launch, during which several commercial space projects launched along with the Orion capsule around the Moon.
-NASA selected 10 CubeSat missions, including multiple commercial missions, to share in Orion's 2022 launch.229 the continual operation of both the ISS and the ISS National Laboratory.
+NASA selected 10 CubeSat missions, including multiple commercial missions, to share in Orion's 2022 launch.

+NASA has supported commercial space development in space every single day of this era because of the continual operation of both the ISS and the ISS National Laboratory.
 Astronauts on board the ISS have helped launch commercial CubeSats from the ISS, have helped conduct commercial research experiments as part of the ISS National Laboratory's activities, and once again began hosting private astronauts-this time, ones launched on American rockets as part of private astronaut missions.